 4. Find your implementation partner

-Check out the offers that you have received following your Request For Proposals.
+Contact partners in your region or that are specialized in specific requirements that you have.
+For example, if you need an integration between SAP and HubSpot, you will contact a partner that is specialized.
 Take back your criteria of choice and analyze the proposals according to that.
 Meet with the different suppliers to talk about their proposal.
 This will help you make the right choice.

 Here are some questions that you can ask yourself in order to select the best proposal: